 The Office of the Future of Work, Colorado Broadband Office, and Office of eHealth Innovation make up the Digital Equity Team which works with partners to ensure all Coloradans have the digital skills, devices, and affordable access to the internet needed for full participation in our society, democracy, and economy.

 Within the plan, each state is required to then define measurable objectives that would address the digital divide for these populations.
 In November 2022, the Office of the Future of Work received $897,000 in Digital Equity Act planning funds.
-Since then, the Digital Equity Team heard from over 15,000 Coloradans through surveys and listening sessions, and invested more than half a million dollars into Colorado community organizations and companies to shape Colorado's first Digital Access Plan which is now available for public comment through January 19, 2024.
+Since then, the Digital Equity Team heard from over 15,000 Coloradans through surveys and listening sessions, and invested more than half a million dollars into Colorado community organizations and companies to shape Colorado's first Digital Access Plan.
+A public comment period for the plan was held in January 2024.

 Digital Navigator Program